cauabernardino/Data-Science-By-John-Hopkins/README.md

 # Data Science by John Hopkins University

-My notes and views regarding the Data Science coursework by John Hopkins, using R language.
+My notes and views regarding the Data Science coursework by John Hopkins, using R language, in Coursera.
+Link to the course [here](https://www.coursera.org/specializations/jhu-data-science).

 ## Content: